 Serving the Data

 End applications like dashboards, business intelligence tools, and other applications use the processed event data.
-The processing output can also be stored back in MapR-DB, in another Column Family or Table, for further processing later.
+The processing output can also be stored back in MapR Database, in another Column Family or Table, for further processing later.

 Example Use Case Code

-Now we will step through the code for a MapR Streams producer sending messages, and for Spark Streaming processing the events and storing data in MapR-DB.
+Now we will step through the code for a MapR Event Store producer sending messages, and for Spark Streaming processing the events and storing data in MapR Database.